Orange-OpenSource/ods-android/docs/components/AppBarsTop.md

 #### Jetpack Compose implementation

-Add `OdsTopAppBar` composable to your Scaffold topBar:
+Add `OdsTopAppBar` composable to your Scaffold `topBar`.
+Here is an example of use:

 ```kotlin
 OdsTopAppBar(